-Experiencing the snow and icy Bright Angel Trail with my girls was an adventure I’ll always remember of our visit to the Grand canon in the winter.
+Experiencing the snow and icy Bright Angel Trail with my girls was an adventure I’ll always remember of our visit to the Grand Canyon in the winter.

-It will possibly be highlight of our entire one year America Unplugged road trip.
-The girls blew me away with their confidence, responsibility and fearlessness to keep taking a step forward and stretch their comfort zone a little.
+It will possibly be the highlight of our entire one year America Unplugged road trip.
+The girls blew me away with their confidence, responsibility, and fearlessness to keep taking a step forward and stretch their comfort zone a little.

 I guess he’s done this before.

 They had come from Phantom Ranch which is an overnight point on the Colorado River at the bottom of the canyon.
-One for the bucket list of me.
+One for the bucket list.

 Made me feel a little silly for clutching the canyon wall with trepidation wearing my super grippy, warm and comfortable Merrill hiking shoes.

 Top tip: The South Kaibab Trail is open for hiking during the winter and is sunnier so not as icy as the Bright Angel.
 People actually hike all the way to the river (2 day hike) and camp.
 If that’s not your winter style you can hike to Skeleton Point a back for a total of 6 miles return.
 You’ll still need crampons!

 The 14-mile round trip Hermit Road takes you to Hopi, Maricopa and Pima view points.